AlmasB/CI517/lectures/lecture3/PITCHME.md

 #### Game Architecture

-Let's start with something you know, i.e. game arch.
+Let's start with something you know, i.e. game architecture and draw a sequence diagram.

 - Start
 - Init